Take a look under your kitchen sink and how many bottles, boxes, and sprays of cleaning “stuff” do you have down there?

 I counted 9 different products under my sink!
 Everything from Windex and Clorox Wipes to Comet and Lysol; and that’s without me looking under our bathroom sink!
 Pretty much your typical collection of go-to cleaners for whatever crazy mess I may ever imagine to encounter in our home. 🙂

 When I began finding green, frugal alternatives for cleaning and disinfecting our home, those nasty, toxic cleaners started disappearing, one by one.
 Would you believe it if I told you that you could replace everything under your sink with just a few non-toxic, cheap household products?
-Check out our green household cleaners below:
+Check out some of our green household cleaners below:

 All-Purpose Cleaner & Disinfectant